 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

 Population • Costa Rica has a total population of just over 4 million, with 1.5 million living in the capital city of San Jose.
 San Isidro, with a population of 70,000, is the largest city in the southern province of Pérez Zeledón.
-Our project and homestay villages are located in a rural, mountainous area in Pérez Zeledón and have populations of under 1,500.
+Our project and homestay village is located in a rural, mountainous area in Pérez Zeledón and has a population of under 1,000.

 Language • Spanish is the official language of Costa Rica.
 Latin American Spanish uses the second person plural Ustedes form.
 Costa Ricans, on the whole, appreciate attempts to speak Spanish and are eager to help out with vocabulary and grammar.